nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/DEBUGGING_PYTHON.md

 Here's a short animation showing you a breakpoint being set in the code, and then inspecting the value of the `all_students` variable in both the variables panel and in a pop-up window in the editor.

 ![setting a breakpoint and inspecting a variable's contents](./images/debugging_intro.gif)

+Your instruction team will show you how to use the debugger to step through a for loop of different data structures to get your started.